-What Is this Spread?
+What is this spread?

 In Czech "budapešťská pomazánka" is a spread made of fresh cream cheese mixed with soft butter.
 The primary ingredient is simple: finely chopped red peppers.
 Spread the finished product on bread or other savory pastries.